 In the U.S., power stations use 60 Hz as the nominal line frequency for the alternating current (AC) you use in your home.
 So the motor would use 6 rpm, and 60 seconds divided by 6 rotations is 10 seconds intervals.

 If you're not in the U.S., your region's mains frequency could be 50 Hz, which would then use 5 rpm, and that does not follow the rule for numbers ending in zero or 5.
-One full rotation would be 12 seconds, so you'd have to think in terms of 6-second intervals for full (12, 24, 36, etc.) or half rotations (6, 18, 30, etc.).
+One complete rotation would be 12 seconds, so you'd have to think in terms of 6-second intervals for full (12, 24, 36, etc.) or half rotations (6, 18, 30, etc.).

 Some microwaves also use motors with 10 rpm at 60 Hz, but it's not common.